TABLE OF CONTENTS

 Question 1.
 Consider the following statements regarding nai manzil

-- The scheme will address educational and livelihood needs of minority communities in general and Muslims in particular
+- The scheme will address educational and livelihood needs of minority communities in general.

 - The scheme aims at providing educational intervention by giving the bridge courses to the trainees and getting them Certificates for Class XII only from distance medium educational system and at the same time also provide them trade basis skill training in 6 courses